 Can Stress Cause a Heart Attack?

 Stress is a part of life and it affects us all.
-Everyone experiences stress in different ways, and their reactions to it differ as well.
+Everyone experiences stress in different ways, and react to it differently as well.
 What might appear as a stressful situation to one, might be of little concern to another.

 But stress is not always bad; useful stress or eustress challenges you to push boundaries, keep things exciting, and encourages you to do better.
 Moving to a new house, going to college, or getting married might seem like stressful situations, but in reality, they help you keep going in life.

 Distress though, does the opposite.
 A tense and unhappy domestic situation, financial problems, or a negative work atmosphere can be sources of distress and affect you mentally as well as physically.
-While the body is able to handle some amount of stress, chronic stress or long-term stress is linked to a variety of health problems and can interfere with your sleep, appetite and mood.
+While the body can handle some amount of stress, chronic stress or long-term stress can give rise to a variety of health problems.
+It can also impact sleep, appetite and mood.

 But can stress also cause a heart attack?